ezahid82/Engineering_F.e.R.a/Project R.a.md

 <br>
 <br>

-* **Problem:** With almost no experience in machine learning we try and learn how to build an "image recognition device" in 3 months
+* **Problem:** With almost no experience in machine learning we are trying to learn how to build an "image recognition device" in 3 months

-   * **Solution:** Will be under a tight schedule
+   * **Solution:** We will be under a tight schedule

-* **Problem:** It is possible to find a model online, but will need to make our own dataset
+* **Problem:** It is possible to find a model online, but we will need to make our own dataset

    * **Solution:** Make a **folder** with lots of **pictures** (.png or .jpg) that are named after the part, before turning them into CSV files

-* **Problem:** Wanted to know if a camera filter might help the model to recognize parts more effectively
+* **Problem:** We wanted to know if a camera filter might help the model to recognize parts more effectively

    * **Solution:** Tested all the possible filters and decided to pick between *Negative, sketch, and watercolor*, but discovered that **sketch** is the same as **watercolor**.